-Gaming is worth around £2bn to the British economy – and here it's AMD which holds the more dominant position.
+Gaming is worth around £2bn per year to the British economy – and here it's AMD which holds the more dominant position.
 Intel does produce 3D graphics chips, of course, but its expertise lies in integrated graphics.

-Integrated graphics are ideal for small laptops: an integrated graphics processor doesn’t add much to the price of a laptop, doesn’t draw too much power and – contrary to popular opinion – does offer enough 3D processing oomph for the odd game.
+Integrated graphics are ideal for laptops: an integrated graphics processor doesn’t add much to the price of a laptop, doesn’t draw too much power and – contrary to popular opinion – does offer enough 3D processing oomph for the odd game.

 For anyone looking to play the latest releases at detail settings that put the latest consoles to shame, though, discrete graphics cards have always been the answer, and it’s here that AMD has a significant edge.

 AMD’s current crop of graphics card run the gamut from low-profile, passively-cooled cards up to its latest RX Vega 64 card, which costs around £500.
 Discrete graphics aren’t the only gaming arena AMD’s strong in, either.